DiogoSantosPata/Fastplot/README.md

 <h1>Fastplot</h1>

 Fastplot takes advantage of the rendering capabilities of modern web-browsers and Javascript to [really] quickly update visualisations.
-Get the best of both worlds: Python to compute, JavaScript to render.
+Get the best of both worlds: Python to compute, JavaScript to render. <br>
 As you can see fastplot its still in early stage.... please help :beers: